-While the process flowchart below will demonstrate the general the process of organizing your Internship, please refer to the SCARP MCRP Internship Handbook to understand everything it's your responsibility to do.
+While the process flowchart on the following page will demonstrate the general the process of organizing your Internship, please refer to the SCARP MCRP Internship Handbook to understand everything it's your responsibility to do.

 Work Learn

 UBC's Work Learn Program supports and subsidizes meaningful work experiences on campus that offer the opportunity for all current UBC students to develop their professional skills, learn in a work environment, and earn money to help finance their education.